dflook/python-minifier/src/python_minifier/rename/README.md

 ### Resolve names

-For the remaining unbound name nodes find their binding by searching their namespace, then parent namespaces.
+For the remaining unbound name nodes and nodes that normally create a binding but are for a nonlocal name, we find their binding.

+Bindings for name references are found by searching their namespace, then parent namespaces.
 If a name is global in a searched namespace, skip straight to the module node.
 If a name is nonlocal in a searched namespace, skip to the next parent namespace.
 When traversing parent namespaces, Class namespaces are skipped.